swasun/VQ-VAE-Speech/README.md

                         specified file in --experiments_configuration_path
                         option (default: False)
-  --evaluate            Evaluate the model (default: False) --compute_dataset_stats
+  --evaluate            Evaluate the model (default: False) --plot_comparaison_plot
-                        Compute the mean and the std of the VCTK dataset (default: False) --plot_comparaison_plot
                         Compute a comparaison plot for a single sample (default: False)